 \section{One fundamental constant}

 We have shown so far that $k_B, k_e, G$, and~$c$ are conversion factors in relativistic spacetimes and that all observables can be expressed in units of time.
-As a result, our cosmic factory is released from producing all but {\it one} time standard associated with a bona fide clock.
-The transition frequency between two states of cesium-133 is seen to satisfy the conditions required for bona fide clocks as far as it can be tested under present technology.
+As a result, our cosmic factory is released from producing all but {\it one} (time) standard associated with bona fide clocks.
+The transition frequency between two states of cesium-133 is seen to satisfy all the conditions required for bona fide clocks (as far as tested under present technology).

-Now, instead of demanding the cosmic factory to produce and deliver bona fide clocks, we can follow the International Committee for Weights and Measures and fix the exact value of one second as {\it the time that elapses during $9\,192\,631\,770$ cycles of the radiation produced by the transition between the two hyperfine ground levels of the cesium-133 atom.} Following DOV's understanding of ``fundamental,'' this would be a fundamental constant associated with the $1~\rm{s}$ standard (to be used to express all observables).
+Now, instead of demanding the cosmic factory to produce and deliver bona fide clocks (which would be very expensive), we can follow the International Committee for Weights and Measures and fix the exact value of one second as {\it the time that elapses during $9\,192\,631\,770$ cycles of the radiation produced by the transition between the two hyperfine ground levels of the cesium-133 atom.} Following DOV's understanding of ``fundamental,'' this could be elected as the fundamental constant associated with the time unit of $1~\rm{s}$.

 Clearly, any physical quantity tested constant by bona fide clocks can be used as a standard to express the observables.
-Once $\hbar$ is tested constant, as verified by the International Committee for Weights and Measures (see section~2.2.1 of Ref.~\cite{ICWM19}), one may move, e.g., from the geometrized system~(S) of sec.~\ref{S}, where observables read
+Once $\hbar$ is tested constant, as verified by the International Committee for Weights and Measures (see section~2.2.1 of Ref.~\citep{ICWM19}), one may move, e.g., from the geometrized system~(S) of sec.~\ref{S}, where observables read

 to the Planck system~(P), commonly used in high-energy physics, by replacing ${\cal{O}}_i^{\rm S}$ by ${\cal{O}}_i^{\rm P}$ in the equations: